kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 * is a Lustre expression of type ``bool`` just like any other Boolean expression.
   It can appear under a ``pre``\ , be used in a node call or a contract import, *etc.*
-* is only legal **after** the mode item itself.
-That is, no forward/self-references are allowed.
+* is only legal **outside** the mode item itself.
+That is, no self-references are allowed.

 An interesting use-case for mode references is that of checking properties over the specification itself.
 One may want to do so to make sure the specification